cvalentin8p/trafficintelligence/docs/README.md

 # News
 * July 1st 2021: the Linux repository version of the OpenCV library (tested on Ubuntu) is sufficient to compile the tracker.
-* After Bitbucket shut down mercurial repositories in the Summer of 2020, here are the solution I found.
-I strongly prefer Mercurial to Git, so will keep the code in this version control system, self hosted for now at [http://132.207.98.161:3000](http://132.207.98.161:3000).
+* After Bitbucket shut down mercurial repositories in the Summer of 2020, here are the solutions I found.
+I strongly prefer Mercurial to Git, so will keep the code in this version control system, self-hosted for now at [http://132.207.98.161:3000](http://132.207.98.161:3000).
 I will keep this repository to link things and put the documentation back up in the main repository in the docs sub-directory.
     * Main self-hosted [Traffic Intelligence Mercurial repository](http://132.207.98.161:3000/)
     * The Trajectory management and analysis tool project used to be separately hosted and is now integrated in the main Traffic Intelligence repository after Btibucket gave up on Mercurial.
 * February 2nd 2019: The C++ code has been updated to OpenCV4 (you also need to update the [trajectory management and analysis library](https://bitbucket.org/trajectories/trajectorymanagementandanalysis)).
 Python code seem to need no update as tests are passed.